1. Manage Billing

 Billing dimensions

-StreamNative Cloud offers Hosted and BYOC Pulsar clusters.
+StreamNative Cloud offers multiple cluster types.
 The billing dimensions vary by cluster type.

-The following table outlines the usage dimensions for Hosted clusters.
+Serverless clusters adopt a throughput-based pricing model.
+The following table summarizes the billing dimensions for serverless clusters.

 DimensionUnit of measure

-The following table outlines the usage dimensions for BYOC clusters.
+Dedicated clusters adopt a resource-based pricing model.
+The following table summarizes the billing dimensions for dedicated clusters.

 DimensionUnit of measure